Melatonin is a Hormone

 The Science

 Melatonin is a hormone.
-It is produced in the pineal gland of the brain and on average people produce about 0.3 mg of melatonin a day, but there is a good deal of variation in the amount of melatonin produced between individuals.
+It is produced in the pineal gland of the brain, and on average, adults produce about 0.3 mg of melatonin a day, but there is a good deal of variation in the amount of melatonin produced between individuals.
 A person whose body produces more melatonin does not necessarily sleep better than someone who produces less melatonin.
-Melatonin is passed through breastmilk and nursing helps newborn mammals of many species adapt to the 24-hour day (the jury is still out on whether humans work this way).
-Many sleep researchers refer to melatonin as the “hormone of darkness,” because if you stay awake all night in the dark, then your body will still produce melatonin.
+Newborns do not have a fully developed pineal gland at birth, and they produce very little melatonin for the first few months.
+Melatonin is passed through breastmilk, and nursing helps newborn mammals of many species adapt to the 24-hour day.
+Recent studies suggest this is true for human babies too.
+Many sleep researchers refer to melatonin as the “hormone of darkness” because if you stay awake all night in the dark, then your body will still produce melatonin.
 If you turn on a light at night, then your body will immediately stop producing melatonin.

 Why should you avoid giving melatonin to your child?

-1. Melatonin doesn’t make you sleep — it changes the timing of your sleep.
+1. Melatonin doesn’t make your child sleep — it changes the timing of your child's sleep.

 When you take melatonin as a drug, it is referred to as a chrono-hypnotic (sometimes chronobiotic).
-“Chrono” refers to time and “hypnotic” refers to sleep, this is because taking melatonin does not make you sleep per se, it just changes the timing of your circadian rhythm.
-This means that your drive to sleep will be shifted earlier, but it doesn’t mean that you or your child will sleep longer.
+“Chrono” refers to time and “hypnotic” refers to sleep, this is because taking melatonin does not make your child sleep per se, it just changes the timing of your child's circadian rhythm.
+This means that your child's drive to sleep will be shifted earlier, but it doesn’t mean that you or your child will sleep longer.
 Practically, you may end up with an earlier bedtime, but not necessarily a more well-rested child.
-In fact, your child’s body clock would shift earlier, leading to an early wake time.
+In fact, your child’s body clock would shift earlier, leading to an earlier wake time.

 2. Melatonin tablets are generally more than 10 or more times what your body produces.

 As described above, melatonin does not make you sleep.
-As noted above, our bodies naturally produce ~0.3 mg of melatonin, but most melatonin tablets are labeled as 5 mg.
+Children's bodies naturally produce <0.3 mg of melatonin per day, but most melatonin tablets are labeled as 5 mg.
 Unlike other drugs, more melatonin does not lead to a bigger effect.
-More melatonin might actually cause a longer melatonin pulse, making it harder to figure out when your sleep drive is happening in the future.
+More melatonin might actually cause a longer melatonin pulse, making it harder to figure out when your child's sleep drive is happening in the future.

 3. Melatonin is unregulated in the United States.